 - Ubiquitous Snares: By this level you're likely Legendary in Crafting, so with Snare Specialist and Ubiquitous Snares you can prepare 16 Snares every day.

 A better option for non-Ranger Snare enthusiasts, the Snarecrafter archetype offers Class Feat options at every level from 2 through 14 (and there are two at 10th level), meaning that until high levels you could spend every one of your Class Feats on the archetype if you chose to do so.

 Like the Ranger's Snare-related Class Feats, you will need the Snare Crafting General Feat to qualify.
 However, unlike the Ranger you only need to be Trained in Crafting rather than Expert.

 - Snarecrafter Dedication: Roughly equivalent to the Ranger's Snare Specialist, but you don't get free formulas added to your Foruma Book.
 If you just want the free Snares for quick deployment, this appears to stack with Snare Specialist so you can get a sizeable number of free Snares.

 - Surprise Snare: The biggest challenge of using Snares is getting enemies to trigger them.
-This feat solves that problem and applies a -2 penalty on the save to against the Snare.
-Unfortunately, this has a very high Action cost so you'll need to already be adjacent to the target at the start of your turn.
+This feat solves that problem, but makes it easier for enemies to resist the Snare.
+This also has a very high Action cost so you'll need to already be adjacent to the target at the start of your turn.

 - Remote Trigger: Most Snares only affect creatures that enter their square, so this is a situationally-useful ability that only works with a handful of Snare types.